IHE/RAD.IRA/input/pagecontent/rad-x5.md

 The Sender should include all contents and referenced resources as inline [contained resources](https://www.hl7.org/fhir/references.html#contained) if possible.
 This is preferred as most resources in the event are transient.
 However, in some situations, it is beneficial to reference other resources by reference instead of by value.
 In this case, the Sender shall specify the `entry.fullurl` with the uri value that the full content can be retrieved.

-> Note: The eventual Receiver may or may not have permission to access the referenced resources that are not inline.
+> Note: The eventual Subscriber may or may not have permission to access the referenced resources that are not inline.

 If the Sender retries the same request due to a timeout, then the Sender shall use the same `event.id` such that the Manager can detect if it is a duplicate message.